 I had upper eyelid surgery 8 days ago, and the doctor used dissolvable stitches.
 How long does it normally take for stitches to dissolve?
 Is there anything I can do to make them dissolve faster?

 How Long Until Plastic Surgery Stitches Dissolve?

-Absorbable sutures for upper eyelid surgery
+Dissolving sutures and eyelid surgery

 Dissolving Stitches for Eyelid Surgery